nf-core/viralmetagenome/docs/usage/workflow/variant_and_refinement.md

 ## 3. Variant calling

-Variant calling is done with [`BCFTools`](http://samtools.github.io/bcftools/bcftools.html) and [`iVar`](https://andersen-lab.github.io/ivar/html/manualpage.html), here a SNP will need to have at least a depth of 10 and a base quality of 20.
+Variant calling is done with [`BCFtools`](http://samtools.github.io/bcftools/bcftools.html) and [`iVar`](https://andersen-lab.github.io/ivar/html/manualpage.html), here a SNP will need to have at least a depth of 10 and a base quality of 20.

 BCFtools is a set of utilities that manipulate variant calls in the Variant Call Format (VCF) and its binary counterpart BCF. iVar is a computational package that contains functions broadly useful for viral amplicon-based sequencing while each of iVar functions can be accomplished using existing tools, iVar contains an intersection of functionality from multiple tools that are required to call iSNVs and consensus sequences from viral sequencing data across multiple replicates.

 There are multiple studies on the benchmarking of variant callers as this is an area with active development.
 For instance [Bassano _et al._ (2023)](https://doi.org/10.1099/mgen.0.000933) noticed that BCFtools called mutations with higher precision and recall than iVar.
 However, the reason behind this is that iVar has a lower precision than the others within their setup as it detects a lot of ‘additional’ variants within the sample, resulting in a higher amount of false positives but also true positives.

 :::tip
-Bcftools doesn't handle well multiallelic sites, so if you have a lot of multiallelic sites, iVar is the better choice. iVar is also the better choice if you have a lot of low-frequency variants.
+BCFtools doesn't handle well multiallelic sites, so if you have a lot of multiallelic sites, iVar is the better choice. iVar is also the better choice if you have a lot of low-frequency variants.
 :::

 > [!INFO]